GeospatialCentroid/rip-current/README.md

   *AIzaSyCdnWn8Kanu6NMDvQNggPC_rjYJfdWL_ko*.
 Omitting this key will default the geolocation search to use OpenStreetMaps, which isn't as useful.

  - {model_name}: If you've downloaded a different LLM model and want to test it out, please replace '{model_name}' with its name
+ -c (optional): If you want to clean the AI response (ie. exclude '</think>' from deep-seek and '`' from gemma. mit to see the full response

 Putting it all together 'reading' a news article could be performed by calling:
 ```base